 Main Ideas Additional Information Resources Easing the Transition to CBE Through Leadership and Strategies Specific practices and policies will help ease the transition to CBE programs.
 In order for a transition to CBE to be successful, superintendents and principals need to first be on board with the process.
 A commitment to CBE may require a leadership shift to a more collaborative style than some leaders are accustomed to, but it is essential in CBE.Superintendents and principals need to be supportive of teachers and provide for them training, resources, and collaborative professional learning teams.
 As with all educational programs, CBE needs to be evaluated regularly.
 A RAND report suggests these evaluations be near-term as the following measures are considered: students' testing outcomes; attendance; long-term evaluations such as high school graduation rates and college acceptance; and other valid measures of the program's impact (Steele et al, 2014).
-Steps to Help Schools Transform to Competency-Based Learning Teaching Differently in Competency-Based Schools Competency-Based Education in Three Pilot Teachers in CBE programs need to be exceptional.
+Teachers in CBE programs need to be exceptional.
 CBE calls for an increase in student autonomy and this requires that teachers use creative and supportive strategies to engage all students.
 Teachers need to understand their new role in CBE including: Facilitating cycles of adaptive instruction and providing timely feedback to students, Helping students obtain the habits of learning they need to be responsible and take ownership of what and how they are learning.
 Equity is also a concern with CBE in that it calls for students to self-motivate and self-direct as well as emphasizes academic skill over academic effort.
 Some students may struggle with this process and educators need to identify and provide support for these students to lessen any potential achievement gap that could arise.
-Programs Seven Keys to Effective Feedback Habits of Learning Engaging Students in Learning
+Steps to Help SchoolsTransform toCompetency-BasedLearningTeaching Differently inCompetency-BasedSchoolsCompetency-BasedEducation in Three PilotProgramsSeven Keys to EffectiveFeedbackHabits of LearningEngaging Students inLearning